Ryan-McBride/numnet/README.md

 # numnet
 A script that turns a phrase into a [one-time pad](https://en.wikipedia.org/wiki/One-time_pad) and series of numbers.
-It also creates an audio file reading the series of numbers, to replicate the sound of a [numbers station.](https://youtu.be/BSxOjXC20Xo?t=19)
+It also creates and uploads to vocaroo an audio file reading the series of numbers, to replicate the sound of a [numbers station.](https://youtu.be/BSxOjXC20Xo?t=19)

 ## OSX Installation